thoughtsunificator/thoughtsunificator.me/src/posts/how-to-build-a-grid-system-in-javascript.md

 So first, let's go through the basics, exactly how can we define a grid system?

-We could say that a grid is made of cells that are organized into columns and/or columns.
+We could say that a grid is made of cells that are organized into columns.

 ## Grid